sergey-koba-mobidev/university-journal/README.md

 - Autocalculating the student rank
 - Uploading Homeworks and adding corrections.

+- uses cache for stressful queries
+- notifies about homework via email

 TODO:
-- student and teacher should be notified via sms and email.
 - backup data
 - Disciplines can change teachers in other semester